College Lifestyle

 Be Respectful of Your Roommate

-If you ever get around a group of people re-living their glory days in college, chances are the subject will land on roommates at one point or another.… Read more »
+If you ever get around a group of people re-living their glory days in college, chances are the subject will land on roommates at one point or another.
+There are always the horror stories of the awful roommates, the anal roommates, and the ones that wore your shirts without asking, bringing them back covered with beer stains and/or makeup.
+But for… Read full article

 Being in the Know: Working in College Newspapers

 How do you plan to find out all about the cool things going on at and near your college campus?
-If you're as addicted to the Internet as most college students, then I have an idea of what your answer might be.… Read more »
+If you're as addicted to the Internet as most college students, then I have an idea of what your answer might be.
+However, I highly recommend looking into your college newspaper and bookmarking their online presence on your computer.
+And if you have a knack… Read full article

 Cheap Vacation Ideas for College Students